Have a read on below at some quick stats and facts on the Miami Marlins to get you started:

 Where did the Miami Marlins finish the season?

-The Miami Marlins finished the regular season in second place in the National League East Division, although they won the NLCS over the Chicago Cubs they couldn’t defeat the Atlanta Braves in the NLDS.
+The Miami Marlins finished the 2021 regular season in fourth place in the National League East Division.

 How many games did the Miami Marlins win?